OmerZeyveli/OmerZeyveli/README.md

-- 👋 Hi, I’m Ömer Zeyveli.
+- 👋 Hi, I’m Ömer (Riive) Zeyveli.
-- 👀 I’m skilled in Blender and Front-End development.
+- 👀 I’m junior game dev.
-- 🌱 I’m currently studying at the FSM Computer Engineering University
+- 🌱 I’m currently studying computer engineering at university.
-- 💞️ I’m looking to collaborate with my friends for now.
 - 📫 How to reach me: omer.zeyveli@gmail.com

-- (tr)
-- 👋 Selam, Ben Ömer Zeyveli
-- 👀 Blender'da ve önyüz web tasarımında (Front-End) tecrübeliyim.
-- 🌱 Şu anda FSM Üniversitesi Bilgisayar Mühendisliği bölümünde okuyorum.
-- 💞️ Şimdilik arkadaşlarımla beraber çalışmayı planlıyorum.
-- 📫 Bana ulaşmak için: omer.zeyveli@gmail.com

 <!---
 OmerZeyveli/OmerZeyveli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.